markstanl/DeterminantCalculator/README.md

 I also implemented a fraction class which is used in the row reduction.
 This was to make everything look a little nicer
 This method performs division, and though it would work with doubles, It may end with some weird number, so I used fractions
-I plan to implement a runtime tester method to visually see the different runtimes
+I implemented a runtime tester to help quantify the amount of time it takes each method to solve the determinant

 ## Notes
 It seems that large input values that result in large determinants break for row reduction.
 This is likely due to